chipk215/CapstoneProject/README.md

 help track vehicle usage, file trip expense reports, or compare differences in daily routes that are frequented by the user.

 ## User Notes
 *TrackMe* provides two principal features, a trip log to display information about trips that have been saved and a trip tracker for capturing new trip data.
 Trip tracking is initated using the "New Trip" menu item or using the app widget that is installed with the app.
-After the user grants for the app to use location services the app's top level view is the trip log screen shown here:
+After the user grants for the app to use location services the app's top level view is the trip log screen (phone version) shown here:

 ![alt text](docs/readmeImages/triplog.png)

-A user can start tracking a trip and see their trip track on a map.
-The app does not have to stay in the foreground for the duration of the trip.
-If the user transitions to another application the tracking service used by the app continues collecting location positions while the app is not in the foreground.
-The tracking service is promoted to a foreground service when the app is paused.
-While the tracking service is running as a foreground service, a notification is posted so that the user can stop the tracking service or open the app via the notification.

-A log of the user's trips is maintained which can be sorted, filtered, and shared.
-A user can select trips from the log and see the corresponding track of the trip on a map.
-The user can retrieve information about the trip by clicking on the track in the map view.
-Multiple trip tracks can be viewed on the map simulataneously for comparison.

-More description and pictures to follow...
+The Trip Log is a list of previously recorded trips.
+The trip log can be filtered by date range or to only include trips that have been marked as favorites.
+The trip log can also be sorted by trip date or trip distance using the Sort menu time.
+Trips can be deleted using the trash can or favored using the Star icon.

+Up to four trips can be selected for viewing on a map and to obtain additonal trip details.
+Check the boxes on the left corresponding to the trips to view and select the "Display Trips" button on the bottom of the screen.
+A plot of the trips is then shown: